 \subsubsection{Node Clustering Pooling}

 Node clustering pooling considers graph pooling as a node clustering problem, which maps the nodes into a set of clusters.
-Then, the clusters are treated as new nodes of the new coarsened graph.
-To get a better understanding of node clustering pooling, we propose a universal and modularized framework to describe the process of node clustering pooling.
-Specifically, we deconstruct node clustering pooling with two disjoint modules: \textbf{1) Cluster Assignment Matrix (CAM) Generator.} Given an input graph, the CAM generator predicts the soft / hard assignment for each node. \textbf{2) Graph Coarsening.} With the assignment matrix, a new graph coarsened from the original one is obtained by learning a new feature matrix and adjacency matrix.
+After that, the clusters are treated as new nodes of the new coarsened graph.
+To gain a better insight into node clustering pooling, we propose a universal and modularized framework to describe the process of node clustering pooling.
+Specifically, we deconstruct node clustering pooling into two disjoint modules: \textbf{1) Cluster Assignment Matrix (CAM) Generator.} Given an input graph, the CAM generator predicts the soft / hard assignment for each node. \textbf{2) Graph Coarsening.} With the assignment matrix, a new graph coarsened from the original one is obtained by learning a new feature matrix and a adjacency matrix.
 The process can be formulated as follows:

 where functions $\operatorname{CAM}$ and $\operatorname{COARSEN}$ are specially designed by each method, respectively. $\boldsymbol{C}^{(l)}\in \mathbb{R}^{ n_{l} \times n_{l+1}}$ indicates the learned cluster assignment matrix; $n_{l}$ is the number of nodes (or clusters) at layer $l$.